 And, his parents will want to give him the opportunity to talk about the things that really bothered him, so that he can talk it through rather than act out his feelings at school and get himself into trouble again with his teachers.

 It’s important for kids to learn this skill early because acting out in school can have both short term and long term consequences.
 Negative feelings about school could set a stage for him to have this kind of behavior later in school, which will get him in nothing but trouble and would be very difficult to manage.

 MOLLY: It sounds like the kid has some anxiety about starting school.
 Is there a way to help alleviate that?

-MOM: That’s a very good sign that he does have that anxiety because that means he’s aware that he participates in the problem on some level.
+DR. RUTHERFORD: That’s a very good sign that he does have that anxiety because that means he’s aware that he participates in the problem on some level.
 Some kids refuse to own any of their responsibility and insist that any problems are the teacher’s fault, the parents’ fault…everybody’s fault but their own.
 But this child recognizes that he does something that causes problems so that’s what you really want to work with.
 You want to explore how he can change that paradigm.

 I wouldn’t expect a miracle to happen overnight, but I think if you stick with it every day and do this program, I would think that there would be some significant improvement in classroom behavior reports.

 MOLLY: So should you set aside a time for when you pick up the kid?
 When should be the time that he tells you?

 DR. RUTHERFORD: Anytime after school.
 If it works better in the car or in transit on the way home that’s fine, but it should be a regular time every day that you schedule to talk about school, and probably as close to the end of the school day as possible because that’s when it’s going to be clearest in the kid’s mind.